 After an hourlong drive northwest, we found ourselves at Los Pinos Ranch Vineyards, an idyllic location just south of Pittsburg.
 A tasting room, an 80-seat dining room and an outdoor tasting deck with a sweeping vista are open to the public, while tours of production facilities are offered by appointment.

 More interested in the end product, we occupied the tasting deck, trying different wines via Los Pinos’ flights.
 The winery offers a red flight and a white flight, each served via a set of five carafes, or miniature corked bottles, in a neat, clear presentation.

 Selections included dry wines with refined-sounding names and sweet wines marketed with a bit more spunk.
 Of the latter, our favorites were the fruity Rosie the Riveter and the Besitos de Chocolate, a thick dessert wine made from Black Spanish Lenoir grapes.
 They were too delicious to expectorate, and more bottles were purchased.

 Polishing off our appetizer plate, we then headed 45 minutes southeast to Harleton, where Enoch’s Stomp Vineyard & Winery draws connoisseurs with its award-winning wine.
 Founded in 2004 by a fifth-generation grape grower from South Africa, the 90-acre retreat named after a biblical character definitely exudes an empyreal feel.

-While a fine-dining restaurant opens on Fridays and Saturdays for evening visitors, we enjoyed the pub-fare menu in the tasting room.
-Cheese, cured meats, even chips and queso, went down our gullets in food-drink pairings that probably aren’t smiled upon.
+While a fine dining restaurant opens on Fridays and Saturdays for evening visitors, we enjoyed the pub-fare menu in the tasting room.
+Cheese, cured meats and even chips and queso went down our gullets in food-drink pairings that probably aren’t smiled upon.